PhemieMerakeng/Data-Analysis/power-bi-dashboards/pizza-sales/README.md

 - DATENAME function for day and month extraction
 - TOP 5 filtering with ORDER BY (DESC and ASC)
 - GROUP BY for category and size aggregations
-- WHERE clause options for filtering by pizza category or size
+- WHERE clause for filtering by month or category

+---

 ## 📊 SQL Query Results Summary